PeterSmich/msmaker/README.md

 # msmaker
-msmaker is a graphical tool to generate .mswallet items.
+msmaker is a graphical tool to generate manually .mswallet items.
+You can easily generate beautiful wallet items such as boarding pass, ticket, loyalty card.
+You can set your unique logo, background, contents and layout.
+Easy to use and generate wallet item for Windows Phone 8 and Windows 10 mobile.
-Under developement...

 ****